From

 Hi John,

-the files on the Mac it is exactly the same. ie. right click (They may
+To download the files on the Mac it is exactly the

-look like a single button mouse but the current ones are not.
-People with older
+click (They may look like a single button mouse but the current ones are not.

-there was also a red disk which had some Winnie the
+I thought there was also a red disk which had some

-Pooh songs.
-I was wondering aloud "What did happen on Friday?" to my
+Winnie the Pooh songs.
+I was wondering aloud "What did happen on

 Regards